GabeStah/Airbrake.io/Exceptions/.NET/Airbrake.BadImageFormatException/text.md

 __META DESCRIPTION__

-A exploration of the System.InvalidOperationException in .NET, and a dive into handling changing collections during loops.
+A close look at the System.BadImageFormatException in .NET and assorted scenarios in which it might occur, including C# code examples.